hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 > ## GPU package
 >
+> Using GPU package in LAMMPS one can achieve performance gain by coupling GPUs to one or many CPUS.
+>
+> GPU package in LAMMPS provides supports for both NVIDIA and OpenCL and thus it helps to port GPU acceleration to variety of hardwares.
+This becomes possible since the codes in GPU packages call the generic GPU libraries present in the lib/gpu folder.
+>
+> Calculations that require access to atomic data like coordinates, velocities, forces may suffer bottlenecks since at every step these data are communicated back and forth between CPUs and GPUs.
+>
+> In case of GPU packages, computations are shared between CPU and GPU unlike the Kokkos(GPU) package where primary aim is to offload all of the calculations to the GPUs only.
+For example, asynchronous force calculations like pair vs bond/angle/dihedral/improper can be done simultaneously on GPUs and CPUs respectively.
+Similarly, for PPPM calculations the charge assignement and the force computations are done on GPUs whereas the FFT calculations that require MPI communications are done on CPUs.
+Neighbour lists can be built on either CPUs or GPUs.
+You can control this using specific flags in commandline of your job submission script.
+Thus GPU package provides a balanced mix of GPU and CPU usage for a particular simulation to achieve a performance gain.
+>
+> Finally, you can do your calculation in single, double or mixed precision using this GPU package.
+>
+> Following routines are supported by the GPU package:
+{: .callout}

+> ## GPU package
+>
+> LAMMPS uses its GPU package to take advantage of any graphical processors available to it.
+In general, there exist three traditional ways to accelerate a computation.
+These are to use a processor with faster clock, doing more work per cycle and hiring more workers (processing units) for
 > * Acceleration, in this case, is mainly achieved by using templeted C++ library to reduce computational overheads due to if tests and other conditional code blocks.
 >
 > * This also provides better vectorization operations as compared to its regular CPU version.